skyplane-project/skyplane/README.md

 Skyplane is:
 1. 🔥 Blazing fast ([110x faster than AWS DataSync](https://skyplane.org/en/latest/benchmark.html))
 2. 🤑 Cheap (4x cheaper than rsync)
-3. 🌐 Universal (AWS, Azure, IBM and GCP)
+3. 🌐 Universal (AWS, Azure, IBM, SCP and GCP)

 You can use Skyplane to transfer data:
 * between object stores within a cloud provider (e.g. AWS us-east-1 to AWS us-west-2)